mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

 The first one is `--hard`.
 This resets the pointer back to the commit number that you wish to reset to.

-##NOTE: THIS WILL RESET YOUR HEAD POINTER, AND YOU WILL LOSE YOUR WORK.
+##NOTE: THIS WILL RESET YOUR HEAD POINTER, WHICH MEANS THAT YOU WILL LOSE YOUR WORK!!!
 You should only do this if you really need to reset your repository back to it's original format.

 The second one is `--soft`.
-This mode will reset your repository to the state at that time, and keeps your changes as `changes to be committed`.
+This mode will reset your repository to the state at that time and keeps your changes as `changes to be committed`.

  #git diff
  `git diff` allows you to check the differences between the branches or commits.
  If you type it out automatically, you can checkout the differences between your last commit and the current changes that you have.
- You need to make sure that the two that you are comparing should be the same, so two branches, or two different commits.
+ You need to make sure that the two that you are comparing should be the same, as in two branches, or two different commits.

- To use, type in the command:
+ To use this, type in the command:

     git diff <branch_or_commit_name> <second_branch_or_commit>

-It can tell you the differences in the files that you have, or the files that you need to add in your next commit.
+It can tell you the differences in the files that you have or the files that you want to add in your next commit.

  #git blame
  `git blame` is a cool little feature in git that allows you to see who wrote what in the repository.
 The command to use this feature is: